Free Website Content - Webware vs Desktop Software

 Over the life of the software use, web applications

 are typically significantly more expensive over time.
-Desktop

-applications are purchased outright and rarely is their
+Desktop applications are purchased outright and rarely

-with them, but rarely is there a subscription fee associated
+based upgrades associated with them, but rarely is there

-with the software's ongoing use.
+a subscription fee associated with the software's ongoing

-Many corporate web applications use a different
+Many corporate web applications use a

-model, users typically are charged monthly service fee to
+different model, users typically are charged monthly

-operate the software.
-Fees are considered "subscription
+service fee to operate the software.
+Fees are considered

-fees".
-If you fail to renew your subscription you may
+"subscription fees".
+If you fail to renew

-be unable to access the data stored in the web application.
+stored in the web application.

 Connectivity

-Web applications rely on persistent and unmanaged connectivity.
+Web applications rely on persistent and unmanaged

-If you do not have an Internet connection or if your host
+connectivity.
+If you do not have an Internet connection

-does not have Internet connectivity you cannot access the
+or if your host does not have Internet connectivity

-time sensitive cannot risk denial of service attacks or
+or businesses that are time sensitive cannot risk denial

-power outages to interrupt their operations and access data
+of service attacks or power outages to interrupt their

-that is sensitive.
+operations and access data that is sensitive.

 Slower